avardhineni/DevOps-Projects/6.K8S_upgrade_backup/B. ETCD - Backup & Restore/README.md

 3. Migration: If we need to migrate the Kubernetes cluster from one environment to other.

 ### There are many ways to perform the backup & Restore.
 Here, I will use "etcdtl" command line tool.
-    Using this tool we can:
+    Using this tool we can
 - Create new entries
 - delete the entries
 - Take the snapshot of K8S Cluster information stored in ETCD database.